Explain Nutrition in human beings

 Functions of calcium: It helps to make bones and teeth strong.
-It is also helps in proper functioning of muscles.
+It also helps in the proper functioning of muscles.

 Sources of iron: Green leafy vegetables like spinach, soybean, liver, seeds, beans, chickpeas, etc.

-Functions of Iron: Iron required to form haemoglobin in red blood cells of our body.
-More haemoglobin means more oxygen supply and thus, more energy.
-Due to blood loss during menstruation, iron requirement in girls is more as compared to boys.
+Functions of Iron: Iron is required to form hemoglobin in the red blood cells of our body.
+More hemoglobin means more oxygen supply and thus, more energy.
+Due to blood loss during menstruation, an iron requirement in girls is more as compared to boys.

 Source of phosphorous: Meat, eggs, fish, milk, vegetables, pulses, etc.

-Function of phosphorous: It help to make bones and teeth strong.
-It also helps in production of ATP in the cells.
+The function of phosphorous: It helps to make bones and teeth strong.
+It also helps in the production of ATP in the cells.

-Sources of iodine: Potato and other vegetables, strawbarries, beans, yogurt, ionized salt, etc.
+Sources of iodine: Potato and other vegetables, strawberries, beans, yogurt, iodized salt, etc.

-Function of iodine: It is required for the production of thyroxin, hormone secreted by the thyroid glands.
-This hormone controls our body metabolism.
+The function of iodine: It is required for the production of thyroxin, a hormone secreted by the thyroid glands.
+This hormone controls our body’s metabolism.

 Sources of sodium: Bread, table salt, soy sauce, cheese, milk, vegetables, etc.

-Function of sodium: It needs for proper fluid balance, nerve transmission and muscle contraction.
+The function of sodium: It needs for proper fluid balance, nerve transmission, and muscle contraction.

 Process of Nutrition in human beings